 We also have a maternity section for pregnant teens.

 Since we rolled out the idea on December 31st, 2017, the outpouring of support from the community has been amazing.
-We currently have received thousands of articles of clothing donated, and we currently haven’t started the clothing drives at the schools yet.
-We are starting out by servicing the fifteen schools in the MSAD17 and RSU16 districts on the first day of 2018-2019 school year and hope to add more districts soon.
-Each school is asked to hold one clothing drive a year to help replenish the clothing going out.
-We are looking for clothing donations to have a good variety in each size by the end of August.
+We currently have received thousands of articles of clothing donated, and have started out by servicing sixteen schools in the MSAD17 and RSU16 districts.
+We are looking for clothing donations in great condition to have a good variety in sizes 3T up to all adult sizes.
 We will also need volunteers to help process the incoming clothing.
 If you are interested please fill out a volunteer application.
 Check out our Facebook page for up-to-date information on ways you can help.

 All clothing items that do not meet our standards will be donated to other local free charities.